-Notes: (1) Appointed as Chairman on 7 May 2021 and relinquished his role as Member of the NRC, RMC and BTC on NUMBER OF MEETINGS the same date.
+Notes: (1) Appointed as Chairman on 7 May 2021 and relinquished his role as Member of the NRC, RMC and BTC on NUMBER OF MEETINGS

+the same date.
 (2) Retired upon the conclusion of 48th Annual General Meeting ("AGM") held on 6 May 2021.
 (3) Appointed as BTC Member on 25 March 2021.
 (4) Appointed as a Board and NRC Member on 1 October 2021.
 (5) Appointed as a Board and RMC Member on 1 October 2021.
+BOARD AC NRC RMC втс

+CHAIRMAN

-BOARD AC NRC RMC втс CHAIRMAN Rizal Rickman Ramli (1) 9/9 - 2/2 1/1 2/2 Rizal Rickman Ramli (1) Conducts meetings of the Board and shareholders and ensures that they are properly briefed Facilitates meetings of the Board and ensures that no Board member, whether executive or a that healthy debate takes place. at their respe ective m ieetings.
-Conducts meetings of the Board and shareholders and ensures that they are properly briefed Facilitates meetings of the Board and ensures that no Board member, whether executive or r at their respe ective m ieetings.
-2/2 on, and Conducts meetings of the Board and shareholders and ensures that they are properly briefed Facilitates meetings of the Board and ensures that no Board member, whether executive or r that healthy debate takes place. at their respondence ective me, domin neetings. nates the
+Rizal Rickman Ramli (1) 9/9 - 2/2 1/1 2/2

+Conducts meetings of the Board and shareholders and ensures that they are properly briefed at their respective meetings.
+Facilitates meetings of the Board and ensures that no Board member, whether executive or non-executive, dominates the discussion, and that healthy debate takes place.

+Tan Sri Dr. Zeti Akhtar Aziz (2) 3/3 - - - -

+GROUP MANAGING DIRECTOR

+Dato' Azmir Merican 10/10 6/6 8/8 4/4 5/5

+• Responsible for the overall management of the Group, ensuring that strategies, policies and matters set by the Board are effectively

-- Regularly reviews the performance of the heads of divisions and departments who are responsible for all functions contributing to the success of the Group.
+- implemented in line with the Board's direction. - Regularly reviews the performance of the heads of divisions and departments who are responsible for all functions contributing to the success of the Group.